-The government encourages all taxpayers to save for retirement, which is why there are taxes imposed for early withdrawals from your 401k.
-These taxes also come along to discourage using retirement money for anything other than what it was put away for.
+The IRS encourages all taxpayers to save for retirement, which is why there are taxes imposed for early withdrawals from your 401k.
+These taxes also come along to discourage using retirement money for anything other than retirement.
 Luckily, many exceptions apply.
-Below is what you need to know; then you can decide whether it’s cash out or paws off.
+Below is what you need to know about 401k early distributions; then you can decide whether it’s cash out or paws off.

-An early distribution is any withdrawal made from a qualified retirement plan before you are 59 ½.
+401k early distributions are any withdrawal made from a qualified retirement plan before you are 59 ½.
 The retirement plans that qualify include a Traditional IRA or Roth IRA, an employee plan such as a 401k, an employee annuity plan such as a 403a, and a 403b or similar plan.
 State or local government 457 plans are not subject to the tax penalty, but may be subject to state taxes.

-Money withdrawn early from your qualified retirement plan must be added to your gross income, and you will owe tax at your normal effective rate.
+You must add money withdrawn early from your qualified retirement plan to your gross income.
+In this case, you will owe tax at your normal effective rate.
 The additional tax penalty is 10% of the amount included in your income.
 If your tax withholdings are not enough to cover your taxes and the penalty, you will owe taxes when you file your return.

 Retirement plan rollovers are generally not taxable.
 Rollovers from a non-Roth IRA to a Roth are taxable as income, but not early distribution.

-Considering the technicalities and vast exceptions of early distribution taxes, it is best to consult a tax professional when contemplating an early withdrawal, and/or after you have made a withdrawal to ensure your taxes are in line.
+Considering the technicalities and vast tax exceptions of 401k early distributions, it is best to consult a tax professional when contemplating an early withdrawal, and/or after you have made a withdrawal to ensure your taxes are in line.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.